Welcome to the 111th Metamorphosis Monday!

 Now for some fun stuff:

 Whoever it was that suggested I use a bamboo protector under my chair…you were right!
 I tried a sisal rug and after a while, the chair was just flattening the rug.
-So I put the rug back into the upstairs family room and bought a bamboo floor mat from Office Max.
+So I put the rug back into the upstairs family room and bought a Anji Mountain Bamboo Chairmat.
 I love it!
 I lucked out because I found one in a color that is pretty much identical in color to my hardwood flooring.
 They also had it in a darker color for darker stained floors.
+The best price I’ve found for these mats is on Amazon here: Anji Mountain Bamboo Chairmat

 I wasn’t thrilled with the cushion I had for my chair…it wasn’t thick enough.
 I found this fun cushion at Pier 1 and it was 20% off, making it right at $20.
 I love the colors.
 I don’t want this office to be too serious or too officey-like.
 You can see a distance shot of this cushion in the pic above.